Kraymer/F-dotfiles/README.md

 ### ⒟ Secret files

-Secret files, ie files that contain sensitive information and should not be published, are registered by package `.gitignore` files.
+Files that contain sensitive information and should not be published are kept secret using package specific `.gitignore` files.
 These files are prominently listed in the package `README.md` with a ⚠ symbol aside.
-Because the secret file itself is not tracked, a template is commited having the same name with the `.local` suffix appended and can be use as a starting point for edition.
+Because the secret file itself is not tracked, a template is commited instead having same name but with the `.local` suffix appended.
+This template is intended to serve as a base for edition and can be renamed (removing the suffix) after its content is edited.

 ### ⒠ Multi-platforms paths